 READ MORE: Check out these amazing things to do in Auckland.

-13) Go Hiking in Mount Richmond Forrest Park
+13) Go Hiking in Mount Richmond Forest Park

-Another excellent hiking destination that is a very doable day trip from Nelson.
-There are numerous hiking trails all with the excellent, but challenging day hikes.
+Another excellent hiking destination that is a very doable day trip from Nelson is Mount Richmond Forest Park.
+There are numerous hiking trails all with excellent but challenging day hikes.

-The park is also home to a number of multi-day hikes, but you will need to make sure you’re fully prepared.
+The park is also home to several multi-day hikes, but you will need to make sure you’re fully prepared.

 14) Find Your Inner Zen at the Miyazu Japanese Gardens